top of page

 The Concept Behind VOICES

-Complementing the physical experience of the “Echoes” installation, the “Voices” film documentary shares first-hand narratives that reveal how urban soundscapes affect autistic individuals, raising awareness and inspiring more inclusive cities.
+Complementing the physical experience of the “Echoes” installation, the “Voices” film documentary shares first-hand narratives.
+These narratives reveal how urban soundscapes affect autistic individuals.
+They raise awareness and inspire more inclusive cities.

-The interviews’ transcripts result in a research project that advances knowledge on how ASD/ND individuals experience urban environments and how collaborative efforts between neurodivergent and neurotypical communities alongside professionals in art, design, technology, and healthcare can contribute to the creation of more inclusive, autism-friendly spaces.
+The interviews’ transcripts contribute to a research project that advances knowledge on how ASD/ND individuals experience urban environments.
+Collaborative efforts between neurodivergent and neurotypical communities, alongside professionals in art, design, technology, and healthcare, can contribute to creating more inclusive, autism-friendly spaces.

-The information compiled by the “Echoes” installation visitors’ response and the coding of the “Voices” interviews aims to offer insights for designers, planners, and policymakers, and contribute actionable research on this critical topic.
+The information compiled from the “Echoes” installation visitors’ responses and the coding of the “Voices” interviews aims to offer insights for designers, planners, and policymakers.
+This research contributes actionable insights on this critical topic.

 Video of the exhibition space during ReSilence opening at BASE Milan.